asoffer/int64-presentation/intro.md

 NOTES:

-* For starters, the types are interconvertible, even implicitly.
+* For starters, they're interconvertible, even implicitly.
-* And represent the same range of values, so there's no possibility of narrowing.
+* And they represent the same range of values, so there's no possibility of narrowing or data loss.

 @@@

+## How Hard Could It Be?

 ``` cc []
 long long x = long{1234};